About Co-operation Housing

-Co-operation Housing is a not-for-profit Australian public company that was established in 2010 with the aim of supporting and growing the housing co-operative sector in Western Australia.
+Co-operation Housing is a not-for-profit Australian public company that was established in 2010 by the Federation of Housing Collectives (FOHCOL), with the aim of supporting and growing the housing co-operative sector in Western Australia.

 It is a registered community housing provider with the Western Australian Housing Authority, and the only registered community housing provider in Western Australia that specialises in housing co-operatives.